 Atalanta, vols.
 1-10, October 1887-September 1898 (full run)

 The Chartist Circular, vols.
 1-2, 28 September 1839 – 2 July 1842 (full run)

 Dark Blue, vols.
 1-2, January 1871-February 1872 (full run)

 The English Woman’s Journal, vols.
 1-13, 1858-1864 (full run)

 Once a Week, vols.
 1-13 (series 1), July 1859 – December 1865

 Penny Magazine, 1832-1845 (full run)

 Victorian Magazine, vol. 1, Dec.
 1891- April 1892 (full run)

 The Yellow Book, vols.
 1-13, April 1894 – April 1897 (full run)

 The database began as a graduate project in Alison Chapman’s Victorian Poetry and the New Media course in Winter 2010.
 Thanks to students on that course for providing the inspiration and the initial bibliographical information (subsequently checked and inputted by a team of RAs).
-We are also grateful to HCMC for their support of the project, especially Martin Holmes (who built the database), Jamie Ney (who originally built the wordpress search plug-in), and Stewart Arneil (who continues to work on the search function and front-end coding).
+We are also grateful to HCMC for their support of the project, especially Martin Holmes (who built and continues to maintainthe database), Jamie Ney (who originally built the wordpress search plug-in), and Stewart Arneil (who continues to work on the search function and front-end coding).
 Finally, the Special Collections staff have provided invaluable help and assistance with the collections.